 After spending several days in the mountainous regions of the park, we headed out to explore old-growth rainforests.

 |Fall colors just beginning to show in Olympic National Park|

 From the Hoh River in Olympic National Park, we headed to Kalaloch Lodge on the Washington state coast, where we would spend a couple of nights in order to explore more waterfalls and scenery in the Hoh Rain Forest section of the park.

 |Hoh Rain Forest is one of three ecological regions of |

 Olympic National Park.

 |Thick ferns along the path|

-This is the cycle of nature: growth, death, replenishing.
+Everywhere we see the cycle of nature: growth, death, replenishing.
 Fallen trees provide food for the next generation of plants and for forest critters that chew on decaying wood.Our hiking goal was the waterfall on Hoh River Trail.
-Surprisingly, few folks walking on the trail seemed to know about it, but after more than two hours we found it.
+Surprisingly, few folks walking on the trail seemed to know about it, but after more than two hours we found the waterfall.
 At the water’s edge, I splashed my hands to check the temperature—it was quite cool for early September.

 |The elusive waterfall|